Algebra with YASTN tensors#

 Subtract two tensors, use: \(a - b\).

-Both signatures and total charges should match.
+Signatures and total charges of two tensors should match.

 - Parameters: